 Secondary players must complete the appropriate paperwork on the NYSWYSA Release to Secondary Team form.
 Once you receive the form, numerous signatures are required; namely, parent’s, primary team coach, and secondary team coach.
 Once you have all the signatures except the registrar, take or mail the completed secondary release form to the secondary club registrar along with the player’s primary team pass, the secondary club registrar should make the appropriate entry into the RosterPro system marking the players as secondary.
-A charge of six dollars ($6.00) will occur on the club RosterPro invoice for this transaction.
+A charge of eight dollars ($8.00) will occur on the club RosterPro invoice for this transaction.

 A secondary player pass is issued by the secondary club registrar to the player using the primary registration number and indicating the team to which he or she is designated as a secondary player.
 Upon fixation of the player photo and signature, the registrar will validate the secondary pass.
 This pass will then be laminated with a colored laminate to designate it as a secondary pass.
 Primary passes will continue to be laminated with clear laminate.

 Prescribed roster limits on the number of players will be observed.
 See NYSWYSA Rule 2205 in regard to specifics regarding roster limits.